 When & Why

-When is it really time to make the decision of demolishing a building?
+When is it really time to make the decision to demolish a building?
 The experts at Rock Emergency take everything into consideration when assessing the structure in question.
-Doing a full demolition on a building requires the expertise, and careful detailed planning that Rock Emergency is known for.
+Doing a complete demolition of a building requires the expertise, and careful detailed planning that Rock Emergency is known for.

-Being a specialty contractor in the demolition field, Rock Emergency must consider any environmental issues, public health/safety risks, employee safety as well as the process of recycling.
+Being a specialty contractor in the demolition field, Rock Emergency must consider any environmental issues, public health/safety risks, employee safety, and recycling.

 New Buildings/Building Expansions